wxyhv/akg/src/akg_reduce/README.md

 ## 2. Features

-- focuses on 1D and 2D reduction in fixed shared memory size. (thanks to the reduce support in previous pass, like axis fusing)
+- Focuses on 1D and 2D reduction in fixed shared memory size. (thanks to the reduce support in previous pass, like axis fusing)
-- uses "multi-blocks + atomic return" strategies which can utilize the benefit of GPU traits.
+- Uses "multi-blocks + atomic return" strategies which can utilize the benefit of GPU traits.
-- provides an unified interface for cuda-code in codegen, which can satisfy diverse scenarios.
+- Provides an unified interface for cuda-code in codegen, which can satisfy diverse scenarios.

 ## 3. Usages